After NaNoWriMo Passes, Inertia Sets In

 Any day now, I should be getting an email from the lovely Heather over at Matador.com asking for the follow up to the initial profile they did on me (and three others- am not that special), with an excerpt of the novel.
 Am desperately scanning all 87 pages, looking for something that would both make sense and not make me regret sharing it later.
 Like I said, it isn’t bad…it’s just kind of…um…kind of….um….goaty.
 And water monstery.
 And suchlike.

-7 thoughts on “After NaNoWriMo Passes, Inertia Sets In”
+7 responses to “After NaNoWriMo Passes, Inertia Sets In”

 Seriously, congrats on finishing this.
 I love that you did it without any planning and just let the writing and ideas flow.
 I feel that’s what stops me a lot of the times, I don’t write enough because I’m afraid to just WRITE without all the brainstorming and planning and strategizing…and then I end up ‘writing’ the same piece in my head for months and months without ever actually sitting down to type it out.